Sociology (SOCI)

 Grade Mode: Standard Letter

 SOCI 3363.
-Medical Sociology: The Sociology of Health and Illness Behavior.
+Medical Sociology: The Sociology of Health & Illness.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.